B-UMMI/LMAS/README.md

 ## Instalation

-Before installing LMAS, a few dependencies must be installed in your system:

-### Nextflow

-Nextflow (version 20.01.0 or higher) can be used on any POSIX compatible system (Linux, OS X, etc).
-It requires BASH and Java 8 (or higher) to be installed.
-More instructions are available [here](https://www.nextflow.io/docs/latest/getstarted.html).

-### Container Engine

 All components of LMAS are executed in docker containers, which means that you’ll need to have a container engine  installed.
 The container engines available are the ones supported by Nextflow:

 * [Docker](https://www.nextflow.io/docs/latest/docker.html),
 * [Singularity](https://www.nextflow.io/docs/latest/singularity.html),